GemmaGoddard33/About-Me-Website/README.md

 # My First HTML and CSS Project: Portfolio Website

 This project is my **first HTML and CSS website**, built as part of a class assignment to create a personal portfolio.
-It serves as a showcase of my skills, projects, and achievements in a clean and visually appealing format.
+It serves as a showcase of my skills, projects, and achievements in a clean and visually appealing format. (

+Note: The website used to be hosted, but was taken down at the end of this class.

 ## About the Project